SUM-UP: Detecting Receptivity for mHealth Interventions

 Post-study model evaluation ≠ real-world performance

-A key methodological contribution: most prior mHealth ML research builds and validates models after data collection ends, then assumes deployment will look similar.
-This study shows that’s not guaranteed — and that deploying models in-the-moment requires thinking about warm-up periods, data sparsity, and feedback loops in ways post-hoc analysis doesn’t capture.
+A key methodological contribution: most prior mHealth ML research validates models after data collection ends, then assumes deployment will look similar.
+This study shows that’s not guaranteed — and that deploying models in-the-moment requires thinking about warm-up periods, data sparsity, and feedback loops.

 • ⚠️